apiel/zicBox/NOTE.md

 ## Pixel TODO

+- TODO use metal and string engine from audio folder!!

 - TODO pixel drum bass give the possibility to set the number of chained filter (from 2 to 8)

 - TODO simplify draw.text...